-Lemon blueberry yogurt cake is a really easy healthy Greek yogurt cake recipe.
-It’s delicious, moist and fluffy.
-This loaf cake is just packed full of blueberry and lemony goodness and is perfect for an afternoon treat or sharing with friends!
+Lemon blueberry yogurt cake is an easy healthy Greek yogurt cake recipe.
+Delicious, moist and fluffy.
+This loaf cake is just packed full of blueberry and lemony goodness!

 Well folks spring is finally here and what better way to celebrate than with this amazing lemon blueberry yogurt cake?

-Its not just the fresh lemon flavours here it’s also the burst of sweet flavour that you get from the blueberries as you sink your teeth into a slice of this delightful cake!
+It’s also the burst of sweet flavour that you get from the blueberries as you sink your teeth into a slice of this delightful loaf cake!

 This is a really easy cake to make.
 So for those of you that are looking for a really simple home baked cake recipe then this is the cake for you!